Memorandum of Understanding (MOU)

 • Resources: ITAC will provide high-quality learning and assessment materials that reflect current industry best practices and expectations.

-• Preparedness: ITAC will ensure that the candidate has completed sufficient learning tasks so they can carry out all tasks safely.
+• Preparedness: ITAC will ensure that the candidate has completed sufficient learning tasks so they can carry out all tasks safely (under adequate direction).

-• Quality trainers and assessors: ITAC will employ experienced and qualified trainers with suitable demeanour and character.
+• Quality trainers and assessors: ITAC will employ experienced and qualified trainers with suitable character and demeanour.

 • Professionalism: ITAC will constructively and professionally engage with school staff to foster a long-term, mutually beneficial relationship.